 - Keep your screen porch / outdoor living space

 - You either need to go outdoors to open and close porch curtains, or curtains are installed inside your porch, exposing your screen and framework to the elements.

-- Adds no additional value to your home
+- Adds very little additional value to your home

 It seems like a no-brainer: you want more living space, or to enjoy your outdoor space longer.
 Many people “covert” their screened porch to a sun room, three-season room, Florida room or lanai.
 Others build on a sun room without ever considering a screen porch.
 In many cases, it seems easy to convert your screened porch into a sun room by replacing the screen sections with sliding glass door panels (option 2).

 If you are building a screen porch, your contractor may suggest building a sun room instead, with the promise that “you will get more use out of it,” the additional cost is not that great, and it will add value to your home in the long run.
 The contractor’s salesman may suggest the room will be “like a screened porch” if you open up all the windows.